ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Change Nanostack's heap size

 Nanostack uses internal heap and requires minimum of 16kB in order to run a Thread end device with comissioning enabled.
-Not all mbed enabled devices can be configured as routers.
-It depends on the device's physical ROM/RAM configuration and size what mesh device type can be configured and run succesfully.
-There are some usefull tips here what can be done:

 In `mbed_app.json` you will find the following line:
 ```